Data protection requirements for digital services according to the new guidance of the Data Protection Conference

 Consent banners are a key instrument for implementing the legal requirements.
 The guidance calls for a transparent design that offers users a real choice.
 In particular, the following is pointed out:

-• Voluntariness: The option not to give consent must be presented in the same way.
+• Voluntariness: The option not to Consent must be presented equally.

-• User-friendliness: Withdrawal must be as easy as consent.
+• User-friendliness: A Revocation must be as simple as the Consent be possible.

-Designs that use "dark patterns" to force users to give their consent are not permitted.
-Data controllers must ensure that their banners meet the requirements of the GDPR and the TDDDG.
+designs that users can use so-called "dark patterns" to Consent are not permitted.
+Responsible persons must ensure that their banners meet the requirements of the GDPR and the TDDDG.

-Reading tip: Unauthorized use of Google Analytics - website operators must rectify after inspection
+Reading tip: Unauthorized use of Google Analytics - Website operators must make improvements after inspection

-The processing of personal data in connection with digital services must be based on one of the legal bases of Art.
+The Processing of personal data in connection with digital services must be based on one of the Legal basis of Art.
 6 para.
-1 GDPR, e.g. on:
+1 GDPR are based, for example, on:

 • Consent (lit. a),